sinujutsu/ids/outline.md

         * host based sensors for privilege escalation attacks
         * Needs to be used in conjunction with a file wall/defence system

+    * Open Problems in the field
+        * Generating meaningful, labeled, and representative data sets for training
+        * Designing systems that can detect novel attacks while also producing few false alarms